 In a Golden Globes segment at Four Seasons Los Angeles, Chef Ashley demonstrated how to prepare healthy dishes and juices to ready Hollywood’s A-listers for their red carpet close-ups.

 It’s not the impossible dream: with a few simple tricks, you can make delicious, low-cal desserts.
-“It’s a little bit of a science project; it’s a little bit of a process,” says Executive Pastry Chef Jean-Luc Daul of Verandah restaurant at Four Seasons Hotel Las Vegas, who is a pro at creating tantalizing delights… all with very low calories.
+“It’s a little bit of a science project; it’s a little bit of a process,” says Executive Pastry Chef Jean-Luc Daul of Veranda restaurant at Four Seasons Hotel Las Vegas, who is a pro at creating tantalizing delights… all with very low calories.

 The hallmark of every great trip is a great meal — or four.
 But these new restaurants don’t just offer amazing food, they offer once-in-a-lifetime experiences that’ll last long after the final bite.